 Sometimes low morale can be a sign of a dysfunctional system.
 If you have policies that are nearly impossible for the employee to follow, or are so strict they live in constant fear of losing their job, you have a system in place that can kill morale.

-For instance a strict attendance policy that states if you are late 5 times in a 3 month period you will be terminated you have a system that places little value on the employee.
+For instance a strict attendance policy that states if you are late 5 times in a 3-month period you will be terminated you have a system that places little value on the employee.
 Yes attendance is important, but life happens.
 Employees may get stuck in traffic, or forget to set their alarm.
 There are any number of legitimate reasons that can cause an employee to be late.
-You do NOT want your employees driving like a maniac to get to work on time out of fear of loosing their job.
+You do NOT want your employees driving like a maniac to get to work on time out of fear of losing their job.
 High stress equal low morale.

 Employees also must know what is expected of them.
 Job expectations should be made clear so the employee knows what their job role and responsibilities are.
 Don’t just verbally tell them, write them down and give it to them.
 During performance reviews it is the perfect time to review and update expectations.
 How will you employee know if they are doing a good job if you never tell them what is expected of them?